-Felony and Misdemeanor Election Crimes in the state of Michigan.
+Felony and Misdemeanor Election Crimes in the Michigan.

-In Michigan, there is a multitude of crimes for violating or attempting to violate election laws.
-The right to vote in Michigan, and in the United States, is sacrosanct, and criminal election laws reflect our democracy’s need for a fair, balanced, and untainted election process.
+In Michigan, there are many crimes for violating or attempting to violate election laws.
+The right to vote is sacrosanct, and criminal election laws reflect our democracy’s need for a fair, balanced, and untainted election process.

-A democracy without the ability to conduct a fair, untarnished, and confidential election is not a democracy at all.
-A notable politician once said, “voting is the most precious right of every citizen, and we have a moral obligation to ensure the integrity of our voting process.”
-The reason the government creates and strictly enforces criminal election laws is so that the public can have confidence that their votes are protected, authentic, and counted.
-The following are various examples of criminal election laws in Michigan.
+A democracy without the ability to conduct a fair, untarnished, and confidential election is not a democracy.
+A notable politician once said, “Voting is the most precious right of every citizen, and we have a moral obligation to ensure the integrity of our voting process.”
+The government creates and strictly enforces criminal election laws so the public can trust that their votes are protected, authentic, and counted.
+The following are various examples of election law crimes in Michigan.

 Soliciting Votes Within 100 Feet of a Polling Station